frying-pan/NotepadPP-PythonScript-Bracket_Indicator/README.md

 Features :
-* highlight the bracket pair () [] {} + <> and/or the text between them containing the active selection/caret
+* highlight the bracket pair () [] {} + optional <> and/or the text between them containing the caret/active selection
 * configurable indicator style (shape, background color, outline color)
-* follow Scintilla bracket matching rule
+* follow Scintilla bracket matching rule (brackets must be of the same style)
 * highlight can be de-activated/re-activated/reconfigured by re-rerunning the script
-* for performance reasons : will only hightlight brackets if both are on screen (but possibly hidden/folded)
-* glitch : when code is folded/unfolded bracket highlight will not update immediately if brackets get in/out of screen view
+* performance : default options will limit highlight to a limited range around the caret/middle of active selection

 # Install :